-These equity-settled share-based payments are measured at the fair value of the equity instruments and are recognized as an employee expense with the offsetting credit as an increase to the share-based payment reserve.
+These equity-settled share-based payments are measured at the fair value of the equity instruments and are recognized as an employee expense with the offsetting credit as an increase to contributed surplus.
 Where equity instruments are granted to non-employees they are recorded at the fair value of the goods or services received.
 Where the fair value of goods or services received cannot be reliably measured it is measured based on the fair value of the equity instrument granted.

 The fair value is measured at the grant date using the Black-Scholes option pricing model based on terms and conditions upon which the options were granted.
 Each tranche is recognized on a graded vesting basis over the period during which the options vest.
 At each consolidated statement of financial position date, the Company revises its estimate of the number of equity instruments expected to vest as a result of the effect of non-market based vesting conditions.
-The impact of the revision of the original estimates, if any, is recognized in profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the share-based payment reserve.
+The impact of the revision of the original estimates, if any, is recognized in profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the contributed surplus.

 Upon exercise of the stock option, the Company issues new shares.
-The associated fair value amount is reclassified from the share-based payment reserve to share capital.
+The associated fair value amount is reclassified from the contributed surplus to share capital.
 The proceeds received net of any directly attributable transaction costs are credited to share capital when the options are exercised.